JAC X8: Overview

 The X8 was announced in May 2020.
 It was officially presented at the Chengdu Auto Show in July 2020.
 The five, six or seven-seater vehicle has been sold on the Chinese domestic market since October 2020.

 The X8 is powered by a turbocharged 1.5-liter four-cylinder engine with 135 kW (184 hp).
 It has a 6-speed manual transmission as standard, a 6-speed dual clutch transmission is available at an additional cost.

 Sehol X8 Plus

-The Sehol X8 Plus was launched in July 2022 as the slightly larger and more premium variant of the Sehol X8 with redesigned front and rear end adding 10mm to the full vehicle length.
+The Sehol X8 Plus was launched in July 2022 as the slightly larger and more premium variant of the Sehol X8 with redesigned front and rear end adding 10 mm to the full vehicle length.
 The Sehol X8 Plus is offered as standard with six seat and seven seat versions while powertrain remains to be the same as the standard Sehol X8.

+In October 2023, the vehicle was rebranded as the JAC X8 Plus, officially transitioning to the JAC marque and retiring the Sehol brand.
+The new stylized JAC logo is set to be adopted across the manufacturer's entire lineup of sedans and SUVs.

+X8 E-Plus (PHEV)

+The JAC X8 E-Plus (江淮X8E家) is the plug-in hybrid version launched on the Chinese market in September 2024.

+It features a hybrid system consisting of a 1.5 Turbo H15RT four-cylinder Miller-cycle thermal engine, delivering 112 kW (152 hp) and a maximum torque of 210 Nm, paired with a 150 kW (204 hp) permanent magnet electric motor.
+It is equipped with a DHT automatic transmission and a 19.01 kWh LFP battery produced by CALB, providing an all-electric range of 110 km (CLTC cycle).